layilin/SP23-33852/_texts/full-text.md

 - BUT let some antient, faithful slave erect
 - His sheltered mansion near; and with his dog,
 - His loaded gun, and cutlass, guard the whole:
-- Else negro-fugitives,[^f150n9] who skulk 'mid rocks [485]
+- Else negro-fugitives,[^f150n6] who skulk 'mid rocks [485]

 > VER.
 466. *the shapely tree*\] The orange tree.

 > VER.
 478. *thy mother nam'd*\] See Book I p.
 43.

-[^f150n1]: Grainger refers here to various citrus trees, which originated in Southeast Asia and spread from there to the Mediterranean and Spain.
-Christopher Columbus brought several citrus fruits to the Caribbean, including the lime (*Citrus aurantifolia*) and the citron (*Citrus medica*) (Higman 175).

-[^f150n2]: Commercial cotton (genus *Gossypium*) is produced from several different species, some of which are native to the Old World and others of which are native to the New World.

-[^f150n3]: Coffee is made from the roasted seeds of the genus *Coffea*. *Coffea arabica*, the most widely cultivated species, is native to northeast tropical Africa.

-[^f150n4]: Another name for cacao.
-The cacao tree (*Theobroma cacao*) is the source of chocolate, which is made from the seeds of the cacao tree.
-Cacao is native to Central and South America and was first cultivated by Amerindians thousands of years ago.
-Europeans first encountered cacao in Mexico, where the Aztecs placed a high value on it: cacao was prepared into chocolate drinks that were consumed by the Aztec elite, as well as during religious rituals, and cacao seeds were used as currency and tribute.
-Cacao was first brought to the Caribbean by Spaniards, who established plantations to supply Europe with chocolate.
-Although some Europeans initially found the taste of chocolate off-putting (the Aztecs did not add sugar to their chocolate), it was being consumed in Europe in significant quantities by the seventeenth century.
+[^f150n1]: Another name for cacao.

-[^f150n5]: Cacao trees produce large pods that contain the cacao seeds, also known as cacao beans or nuts.
+[^f150n2]: Cacao trees produce large pods that contain the cacao seeds, also known as cacao beans or nuts.

-[^f150n6]: Cacao trees take several years to produce pods that can be harvested.
+[^f150n3]: Cacao trees take several years to produce pods that can be harvested.

-[^f150n7]: Cacao seeds are ground up to produce chocolate, which was branded as early as the seventeenth century as a kind of miracle food that would give its consumers health and strength.
+[^f150n4]: Cacao seeds are ground up to produce chocolate, which was branded as early as the seventeenth century as a kind of miracle food that would give its consumers health and strength.
 For instance, see the title of Henry Stubbe's 1662 treatise on chocolate, entitled *The Indian Nectar*, which portrayed chocolate not only as a health food but also as an aphrodisiac.
 There were also reports from seventeenth-century Jamaica that sailors and others who had to perform hard labor consumed it regularly.
 It is possible that maroons living in the mountains of Jamaica consumed chocolate as a subsistence food, too (Hughes, *The American Physitian* 131).

-[^f150n8]: Madre de Cacao (*Gliricidia sepium*).
+[^f150n5]: Madre de Cacao (*Gliricidia sepium*).
 Its native range includes Mexico, Central America, and South America, and it is used as a shade tree for cacao and other plants.

-[^f150n9]: Grainger refers here to enslaved persons running away from plantations.
+[^f150n6]: Grainger refers here to enslaved persons who have run away from plantations.

 ---